All citizens have a patriotic duty to vote and have their voice heard. So pick one of the following 10 options:

 2. Vote for the lesser of two evils.

-3. Vote for a third party candidate that you like better.
+3. Vote for a third party candidate that you like better but probably won’t win.
 But be careful.
 That might help elect someone who is the greater of two evils.

 4. Write “None of the Above” under “Write-in”.
 That shows what you really think about all of the candidates without having to vote for someone you don’t like.

-Remember the golden rule of voting; If you don’t vote you don’t have a right to complain and your friends and family won’t have to listen to your complaints about how bad our government is.
+Remember the golden rule of voting; If you don’t vote you don’t have a right to complain.
+Then your family and friends won’t have to listen to your complaints about how bad our government is.